ThirdPay-io/thirdpay-integration/API_PAYIN_Documentation.md

 - Implement idempotency checks to handle duplicate webhook deliveries
 - Process webhooks asynchronously to avoid timeout issues
 - Log all webhook requests for debugging and audit purposes
+- For subscriptions, you will receive a webhook for each recurring charge
+- Handle subscription webhooks to update your system with recurring payment status

 ---